 There are some reasons to think that marijuana smoking might increase lung cancer risk.
-Many of the cancer-causing substances in tobacco are also found in marijuana.
-Marijuana contains more tar than cigarettes.
-(Tar is the sticky, solid material that remains after burning, which is thought to contain most of the harmful substances in smoke.)
+Marijuana smoke contains tar and many of the same cancer-causing substances that are in tobacco smoke.
+(Tar is the sticky, solid material that remains after burning, and is thought to contain most of the harmful substances in smoke.)
 Marijuana cigarettes (joints) are typically smoked all the way to the end, where tar content is the highest.
-Marijuana is also inhaled very deeply and the smoke is held in the lungs for a long time.
-And because marijuana is generally an illegal substance, it is not possible to control what other substances it might contain.
+Marijuana is also inhaled very deeply and the smoke is held in the lungs for a long time, which gives any cancer causing substances more opportunity to deposit in the lungs.
+And because marijuana is often an illegal substance, it may not be possible to control what other substances it might contain.

 But those who use marijuana tend to smoke less marijuana in a day or week than the amount of tobacco consumed by cigarette smokers.
 For example, a light smoker may smoke half of a pack (10 cigarettes) a day, but 10 marijuana cigarettes in a day would be very heavy use of marijuana.
 In one study, most people who smoked marijuana did so 2 to 3 times per month.
 The lesser amount smoked would make it harder to see an impact on lung cancer risk.

-It has been hard to study whether there is a link between marijuana and lung cancer because it is largely against the law to smoke marijuana, so people are often reluctant to talk about their marijuana use.
-Also, many marijuana smokers also smoke cigarettes.
+It has been hard to study whether there is a link between marijuana and lung cancer because marijuana was illegal in many countries for so long, and it is not easy to gather information about the use of illegal drugs.
+Also, in the studies that looked at past marijuana use in people who had lung cancer, most of the marijuana smokers also smoked cigarettes.
 This can make it hard to know how much of the risk is from tobacco and how much might be from marijuana.
-In the limited studies done so far, marijuana use has not been strongly linked to lung cancer, but more research in this area is needed.
+More research is needed to know the cancer risks from smoking marijuana.

 Talc and talcum powder